Deep-MI/hipsta/README.md

 ## Purpose:

-This is a collection of scripts for hippocampal shape and thickness analysis.
+This repository contains a collection of scripts for hippocampal shape and thickness analysis as described in our recent [publication](doi.org/10.1016/j.neuroimage.2023.120182).

 ## Description:

-This script performs the following major processing steps:
+The main analysis script performs the following major processing steps:

 0. preprocess image (cropping, upsampling, automask)
 1. create labels